2020 Budget

 Spend time and money on items that directly improve to the local community only.
 This should be the goal of City Council.
 It is a complex enough mandate that requires all of Council's attention.
 Bigger ideologically driven movements such as "Solving Climate Change" should be beyond the scope of Council as the attention, time and money is better spent on tangible projects that directly improve the lives of the citizens of Peterborough as opposed to expending our resources on issues where it is not clear that a clear positive impact can be made locally.

-PTBO_GT over 4 years ago
+PTBO_GT about 5 years ago

 Fix the streets, especially those that *don't* need extensive drainage or sewer work.
 It's more bang for the buck, and makes people feel like their tax dollars aren't being entirely spent on others.

-wsburr over 4 years ago
+wsburr about 5 years ago

 City residents are generally slow to appreciate the severity of the Climate Emergency.
 But awareness is increasing since the Budget Survey and its priorities conclusions.
 Since the Survey, Council has moved somewhat in the necessary prioritizing of the climate crisis by: 1) the Motion of 28 Jan 2019 embedding sustainability and climate change into day-t-day decision making, in Asset Management and potentially a statement in Staff Reports and 2) declaring a Climate Emergency.
 Council can step out in front to lead & educate citizenry and get their support on local climate action by giving priority to the 2 foregoing things in all Budget deliberations and calculations.
 We still have time to become a resilient community.
 The 'house is not yet burned down."

-CL over 4 years ago
+CL about 5 years ago